lukeklotz/sanitizer/README.md

     "We are considering `Person A` for the Senior DevOps role.
 She currently makes `Money A` at `Organization A` and lives in `Location A.`"

-2. Post-Generalization Hierarchy Map (Pass 3 Final):
+2. Generalization Map (Pass 3 Final):

     "We are considering `Person A` for the Senior DevOps role.
 She currently makes `$100K-$200K` at `Organization A` and lives in `California`."